Questions To Ask When Incorporating A Numbered Company

 A: The only major difference between a federal and a provincial incorporation is the cost.

-There is a one-time government fee of $360 to set up an Ontario corporation; however there is a lesser fee of only $200 for the federal corporation.
-There is also an annual fee of $20 to maintain a federal corporation.
+There is a one-time government fee of $362 to set up an Ontario corporation; however, there is a lesser fee of only $200 for the federal corporation.
+Both Corporations, Federal and Provincial, are required to File Annual Returns within the jurisdiction where they incorporated.
+Ontario does NOT charge for this service if you have a ONEKey Account; however, for Federal Incorporations, there is also an annual fee of $20 to file an Annual Return.
+If you decide to file the annual returns for your company with a service provider, administrative cost will be charged.
 So long term, it is more costly and aggravating to have a federal corporation.

-Commonly people who federally incorporate on their own fail to realize that they are still required to register that federal company in the province in which they are operating and most provinces have a charge for this registration.
+Commonly people who federally incorporate on their own fail to realize that they are still required to register that federal company in the province in which they are operating, and most provinces have a charge for this registration.
 Clients also often fail to process the $20 annual registration fee and Annual Return with Industry Canada.
 If this is delinquent for 2 years, then the government will arbitrarily dissolve the corporation for non-compliance.
-To then revive a federal company, the government cost is another $200, so lack of knowledge about these factors can be very costly to the client.
+In this case, the corporation will be required to File Articles of Revival which, there will be Government Cost Associated to $250, a name search fee of $60, plus Administrative Fees, so lack of knowledge about these factors can be very costly to the client.

 The biggest misconception that clients have in regards to choosing a federal corporation is they assume that with a provincial incorporation you are restricted to generating income only in the province they incorporated in which is actually not the case.
 As a federal or provincial corporation, you can generate income in Ontario, across Canada, in the US or worldwide as long as you declare your worldwide income when filing the corporate tax return.